The crew, and why we did this ride

 The morning of the ride

-After a couple hours of riding the sky started lighting up, and the mists started to evaporate.
-The morning mists still clung to the hills and rock formations as we passed.
+After a couple hours of riding on frontage roads, the sky started lighting up, and the mists started to evaporate.
+The morning mists still clung to the hills and rock formations as we passed, creating fantastical looking environments that looked like something from the Lord of the Rings.
 Even though we had just left the city it was starting to feel like we were leaving civilization.
 Eventually we reached our last resupply point, the Delle gas station.
 This was 60 miles into our ride, and was the start of the dirt roads.
 We stopped here for a while to warm up, dry off, and eat a delicious breakfast of gas station coffee, candy bars, and cold tamales.
 After finishing breakfast, and getting some funny stares from some of the Delle locals, we got back on the bikes and started down a sandy road.

 After 30 miles of biking straight north we finally came to the foothills of the lakeside mountains.
 We climbed for a bit and as I crested the hill realized that this was the first time I had actually seen the lake all day.
-Stretching out into the distance was an expanse of flat white ground, water sparkled miles away, seeming more like a mirage than an actual lake.
-For years now the lake level of the Great Salt Lake has been dropping.
-Increasing use for drinking water and irrigation mixed with low rainfall and less snowpack have caused water levels to grow lower and lower.
+Stretching out into the distance was an expanse of flat white ground, with water sparkling miles away, seeming more like a mirage than an actual lake.
+For years now the lake level of the Great Salt Lake has been dropping — increasing use for drinking water and irrigation mixed with low rainfall and less snowpack have caused water levels to grow lower and lower.
 At this point over half of the natural lake bed was exposed.
+While this created a beautiful surreal landscape of monotone flatlands, it was a little scary looking out and imagining what the future of the lake, and the rest of the Salt Lake valley, could look like in a future of diminishing water.

-Looking to the west I got the first glimpse of the hardest section of our route, the causeway.
-A section of raised railway bed that crossed the now mostly dry lakebed and connected our route over to the Hogup mountains.
+Looking to the west I got the first glimpse of the hardest section of our route, the rail causeway.
+The causeway is a section of raised railway bed that crosses the now mostly dry lakebed and was the only way to cross the lakebed to get to the Hogup Mountains.
 We rode down the hill to the edge of the lakebed, where we would be hopping onto the causeway.
 The causeway is constructed of large crushed stones, creating a sharp uneven surface.
 On the left side was the railway tracks, and on the right was the small service road that we would be riding on.
 On each side of the causeway muddy salt flats and occasional pools of lake water stretched into the distance.
-In the distance I could see our exit point in the mountains.
+On the horizon I could see our exit point in the mountains.

-We both took a second to prepare ourselves to be shaken up for 15 miles, then started along the stretch of road.
-About halfway through the bumpy ride I finally started to feel fatigue setting in, joints were stiffening up, and muscles were starting to ache, but the end was in sight so I kept pushing on.
+We both took a second to prepare ourselves to be shaken up for the next 15 miles, then started along the stretch of road.
+About halfway through the bumpy ride I finally started to feel fatigue setting in, joints were stiffening up, and muscles were starting to ache.
+I kept bottoming out my tires to the rim on the sharp stones but miraculously I never got a flat.
+The end was in sight so I kept pushing on.

 The landscape around me kept getting more and more alien as we neared the other side of the causeway.
 Pure white salt flats were cut by blood red pools and streams of water, in the far distance mountain tops rose over the lake.
-Finally we reached the other side, rising up to meet us was the West Desert Pumping station.
-This giant now abandoned pump station was built in the 80s, at this time record rainfall caused lake levels to grow beyond normal levels, flooding towns like Farmington on the lake edge.
-The Great Salt Lake has no outlet so rains just kept the water level rising.
+The landscape was like looking at an ancient dying animal, majestic and somber.
+Finally we reached the other side, rising up to meet us at the end was the West Desert Pumping Station.
+This giant now abandoned pump station was built in the 80s — at this time record rainfall caused lake levels to grow beyond normal levels, flooding towns like Farmington on the lake edge.
 As an emergency project the government built the giant pump station to empty the lake into the next basin, reducing flooding.
-It was used for a few years during these floods but has not been used since.
-It is now miles away from the lakeshore, looking out of place in the middle of a mostly dry desert landscape.
+It has not been used since, and now sits miles from the lakeshore, looking out of place in the middle of a mostly dry desert landscape.

 Into the night